Throat lozenge: Ingredients

-Lozenges may contain benzocaine, an anaesthetic, or eucalyptus oil.
-Non-menthol throat lozenges generally use either zinc gluconate glycine or pectin as an oral demulcent.
-Several brands of throat lozenges contain dextromethorphan.
+Some throat lozenges contain active ingredients such as benzocaine (anaesthetic), or amylmetacresol (mild antiseptic) or 2,4-Dichlorobenzyl alcohol (mild antiseptic) or 4-Hexylresorcinol (anaesthetic, antiseptic) or dextromethorphan (cough suppressant).

-Other varieties such as Halls contain menthol, peppermint oil and/or spearmint as their active ingredient(s).
+Lozenges may contain eucalyptus oil.
+Some varieties such as Halls contain menthol, peppermint oil and/or spearmint as their active ingredient(s).
 Honey lozenges are also available.
+Non-menthol throat lozenges generally use either zinc gluconate glycine or pectin as an oral demulcent.

 The purpose of the throat lozenge is to calm the irritation that may be felt in the throat while swallowing, breathing, or even drinking certain fluids.
 However, one study found that excessive use of menthol cough drops can prolong coughs rather than relieve them.

 History

-Candies to soothe the throat date back to 1000 BC in Egypt's Twentieth Dynasty, when they were made from honey flavored with citrus, herbs, and spices.
-In the 19th century, physicians discovered morphine and heroin, which suppress coughing at its source—the brain.
+Sweets to soothe the throat date back to 1000 BC in Egypt's Twentieth Dynasty, when they were made from honey flavored with citrus, herbs, and spices.
+In the 19th century, physicians discovered morphine and heroin, which suppress the cough reflex.
 Popular formulations of that era included Smith Brothers Cough Drops, first advertised in 1852, and Luden's, created in 1879.
 Concern over the risk of opioid dependence led to the development of alternative medications.